22 Top-Rated Beaches in California

 Past the beach is a 2.5-mile Ecological Staircase hiking trail that traverses a redwood forest and a pygmy forest.
 This trail is renowned for its unique landscape of wave-cut terraces that have been formed over hundreds of thousands of years.

-Jug Handle State Natural Reserve includes hiking trails, public restrooms, and a picnic area with several tables located beneath a grove of shady pine trees.
+Jug Handle State Natural Reserve also includes public restrooms, and a picnic area with several tables located beneath a grove of shady pine trees.

 20. Mandalay Beach, Oxnard

 Oxnard is a picturesque seaside town with a "fun in the sun" SoCal vibe.
-Visitors love the area's gorgeous coastline: five miles of pristine sandy beaches (and a nice harbor, too).
+Visitors love the area's gorgeous coastline: five miles of pristine sandy beaches and a lovely harbor.
 The lively Southern California town is located 65 miles north of Los Angeles (a 90-minute drive).

 At the northern end of Oxnard, the Mandalay State Beach delights nature lovers with its pristine stretch of coastline.
-This beach and its coastal sand dunes is the property of California State Parks.
+This undeveloped beach (which has no facilities) and its coastal sand dunes are the property of California State Parks.
 At certain times of year, portions of the beach are closed to protect the nests of western snowy plover birds, a threatened species.

 A big draw for visitors is the proximity to the town of Oxnard, a quaint community that is brimming with restaurants, cafés, and ice-cream shops.
 It's also a fun place to browse boutiques, such as locally owned shops that sell fashionable jewelry or artisan craft items.